abbyandbill/abbyandbill.github.io/fun.md

 ---

 1. Millenium Park <br>
 The iconic Cloud Gate (aka "the Bean").
 It's been under construction for a while, but is now open to public again!
+Close to the bean/"Millennium Park" is a pretty touristy patch.
+You could check out Maggie Daly park (the BP Pedestrian Bridge is fun to walk).
+Further south, the North Rose Garden and the Buckingham Fountain are both worth a see.
 <br> <img src="./photos/bean.JPG" alt="bean" height="300"/>

 2. Art Institute of Chicago <br>